pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 ##### You may have previously authenticated to PactFlow with GitHub, but joined the organization since doing so

 To fix this, log out of PactFlow, go to https://github.com/settings/applications.
-Revoke access to PactFlow, then log in to PactFlow again.
+Revoke PactFlow access, then log in again.
 You will be given the opportunity to grant or request access to your organization again during the login flow.

 ##### You are not a member of any organizations

-Please read https://help.github.com/en/articles/creating-a-new-organization-from-scratch for instructions on creating a GitHub Organization.
+Please read https://help.github.com/en/articles/creating-a-new-organization-from-scratch for instructions on creating a GitHub organization.

 #### Name is not populated after signing in

-* Ensure that you have given the PactFlow application the permisson to read personal information.
+* Ensure that you have given the PactFlow application permisson to read personal information.
 To check this:
   * Open https://github.com/settings/applications in a browser.
   * Click on the `PactFlow` application shown in the list.
   * Under the `Permissions` section, you should see a tick next to `Read all user profile data`.
-* If you have already given this permission, and you still see no name populated in PactFlow, then check that you have set a name in your public profile.
+* If you have already given this permission, and you still see no name populated in PactFlow, check that you have set a name in your public profile.
   * Go to `https://github.com/{your-github-username}` in a browser.
   * Click the `Edit profile` button shown underneath your avatar on the left of the page.
   * Enter a value in the `Name` field.
-  * Open new browser window that has no cookies shared from your previous PactFlow login (clear all your cookies or use an incognito window) and log in to PactFlow again.
+  * Open a new browser window that has no cookies shared from your previous PactFlow login (clear all your cookies or use an incognito window) and log in to PactFlow again.
 It should take you through the GitHub login screens - if not, then it's re-using your previous session details, and you need to clear your cookies and try again.
   * Once you have successfully logged in to PactFlow again, you should see your name populated in PactFlow.

 ## Google Authentication

 _Eligible plans: all_

-For Google authentication, you must configure one or more [hosted domains](https://support.google.com/domains/answer/6069226?hl=en-GB) of the users that will be allowed to log into your PactFlow account.
+For Google authentication, you must configure one or more [hosted domains](https://support.google.com/domains/answer/6069226?hl=en-GB) for the users that will log into your PactFlow account.
 On your next login, you will see an option to login with Google has been added.
-Any users who have a valid identity for the hosted domain will be able to login to your PactFlow instance.
+Any users who have a valid identity for the hosted domain can login to your PactFlow instance.

-For example if you use Google Workspace as your choice of email provider and your email is `matt@pactflow.io`, the hosted domain might be `pactflow.io`.
+For example, if you use Google Workspace as your choice of email provider and your email is `matt@pactflow.io`, the hosted domain might be `pactflow.io`.

-You can also use any valid Google or GMail email address, such as `matt@gmail.com` or `matt@pactflow.io`.
-This constrains the authentication to a single user.
+You can also use any valid Google or Gmail email address, such as `matt@gmail.com` or `matt@pactflow.io`.
+This limits the authentication to a single user.

 ![Google Authentication Settings](/ui/google-auth.png)